pugson/telegram-twitter-url-expand-bot/README.md

 # Twitter Link Expander — Telegram Bot
 ![banner-2](https://user-images.githubusercontent.com/6843656/182035588-e6ab4eda-6361-44b6-9b8c-ff660f18eabf.png)

 Some Twitter links stopped expanding inside Telegram which made it extremely annoying when you wanted to send some banger tweet to your homies in the group chat.
+This bot replies with an alternative [vxtwitter.com](https://vxtwitter.com) URL which has a working embed and even includes inline video.

 > **Note**